dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 The advanced overload, <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.TrackGraph%60%601(System.Object,%60%600,System.Func{Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntryGraphNode{%60%600},System.Boolean})?displayProperty=nameWithType>, has a callback that returns a bool.
 If the callback returns false, then graph traversal stops, otherwise it continues.
 Care must be taken to avoid infinite loops when using this overload.

-The advanced overload also allows state to be associated with each callback.
+The advanced overload also allows state to be supplied to TrackGraph and this state is then passed to each callback.